 Once the configuration is complete, the callout uses the following process:

-Concur will make calls to the application connector’s endpoint using SSL.
-During configuration, Concur will connect to the application connector to validate that its hostname and access credentials are valid.
+SAP Concur will make calls to the application connector’s endpoint using SSL.
+During configuration, SAP Concur will connect to the application connector to validate that its hostname and access credentials are valid.

 An Expense text form field must be configured as the Launch URL control type and the form field must be added to the desired form before this callout can be used.
 The Launch URL control type will not appear in the list until a partner application using the Launch External URL API has been registered and enabled for the company.
 The administrator must select either a single-line or a multi-line control type, depending on the data that will be placed in the field.